eloquent/cosmos/README.md

 Returns boolean true if the class name is not absolute and has only one atom.
 If either of these conditions is not met, false is returned.

+### ClassName::isEqualTo(ClassName $className)

+Returns boolean true if the supplied class name is exactly equal to this class name.
+The supplied class name must have identical atoms and match the absolute-ness of this class name.

+### ClassName::isRuntimeEquivalentTo(ClassName $className)

+Returns boolean true if the supplied class name is equivalent to this class name in a runtime context.
+The supplied class name must have identical atoms but absolute and relative class names are treated identically by PHP at runtime.

 ### ClassName::join(ClassName $className)

 Appends `$className` to the end of this class name and returns the result as a